brikis98/yevgeniy-brikman-homepage/_posts/2018-10-20-alexander-hamilton.md

 - Defining a variety of financial and bookkeeping standards that are still used to day
 - And so on

-This was an era when Hamilton's ~50 person staff was considered "big government."
+This was an era when Hamilton's ~50-person staff was considered "big government."

 ## You can't have laws for everything